Frequently

 Our automated tools are manufactured by Tapetech and Premier Drywall.
 A kit consists of an autotaper (nicknamed the bazooka), which applies the cement and the tape to the walls and ceilings in one movement.
 There are 7", 10", and 12" wide boxes to coat the taped joints in ever increasing wideness and depth with each pass.
 An internal angle roller and 2 internal angle heads which wipe excess cement from the joint.
 Two pumps are used to fill these tools and a nail spotter for ... well, spotting nails.

-Isn't the sanding down very messy?
+Isn't the sanding down very dusty and dirty?

 It can be if sanded by hand.
 Sometimes it just has to be done in a small area but this should be ok as long as you wear proper dust mask protection and work in a well ventilated area.
-In our larger contracts where we have room to use machinery, we use an orbital sander connected to a wet and dry vacuum which eliminates around 95% of any dust particles from the work environment.
+In our larger contracts where we have room to use machinery, we use a drywall sander connected to a wet and dry vacuum which eliminates around 95% of any dust particles from the work environment.

 What materials do you use?